Black Alliance for Peace: Objectives

-On foreign affairs, BAP's primary campaign is its demand to shut down the U.S. Africa Command (AFRICOM) and end all U.S. intervention on the continent of Africa.
-This is reinforced by BAP's other aims to abolish NATO, close the 800+ U.S. foreign military bases, end all foreign interventions and illegal sanctions, and to uphold global norms by complying with international law.
+BAP has campaigned to shut down the U.S. Africa Command, otherwise known as AFRICOM, and end any U.S. intervention on the African continent.
+This goal is reinforced by the organization's other aims, including abolition of NATO, closing the 800+ U.S. foreign military bases, ending all foreign interventions and U.S. government sanctions on other countries, and U.S. compliance with international law.
+BAP's statement on the Ethiopian civil war, saying there could be intervention by the U.S. and NATO, like the 2011 military intervention in Libya, was criticized by author Adom Getachew as midrecting attention from "the Ethiopian government and its allies."